How hardy is an Olive Tree? The simple answer to this is “Very Hardy”.

 Mature Olive trees will happily survive with no ill effects whatsoever in temperatures as low as -15 Celsius.
 Younger Olive trees can survive in Temperatures down to -12 Celsius without the need to cover them with fleece.

-Temperatures lower than this can cause scarring to the bark but this will heal and contributes to the gnarly effect that we all know and love.
+Temperatures lower than -12 can cause scarring to the bark but this will heal and contributes to the gnarly effect that we all know and love.

 For the gardening enthusiast, it is possible to have olive trees almost anywhere.
 London’s Kew Botanical Garden has an olive tree that still yields fruit.
 Given the right conditions an Olive tree will produce fruit even in England.